 But maybe kindness has its place.
 These rooms would be great for beginners or groups with kids, for instance.
 And the surfeit of clues certainly makes a change from rooms which require torturous leaps of logic.

 Furthermore, though the rooms are friendly, they’re not necessarily boring.
 The puzzles may be simple, but they’re fairly original, providing a breath of fresh air in a market saturated with familiar puzzle types and structures — and making them worthwhile even for veterans.
 There are also some clever or trickier puzzles mixed in with the rest, and some variance in room difficulty; experienced groups might find Elixir more to their taste than Kellar’s Magic Emporium, for instance.
+Cirque, their latest addition, should also prove more satisfying for experienced teams.

 It also helps that the rooms contain fun little surprises.
 There isn’t much “high-tech” stuff of the sort that escape room players here might be familiar with, but there are still enough gadgets and physical aspects to help make up for the reliance on code-locks.